Knorcedger/angular-log-decorator/README.md

 # angular-log-decorator [![Build Status](https://travis-ci.org/Knorcedger/angular-log-decorator.png?branch=master)](https://travis-ci.org/Knorcedger/angular-log-decorator)

-$log decorator that replaces the debug method with one that shows the whole call stack
+$log decorator that replaces the debug method with one that shows the whole call stack.

+This is a decorator that modifies the $log service.
+It replaces the debug method with one that displays a group with logs.
+This group contains an object with the data & meta and the error stack from the Error object.
+The error stack provides a trace of which functions were called, in what order, from which line and file.

 ## Installation